Treatments and drugsBy Mayo Clinic Staff

 Trigger finger treatment varies depending on its severity and duration.

-- Splinting.
-Your doctor may have you wear a splint to keep the affected finger in an extended position for up to six weeks.
-The splint helps to rest the joint.
+- A splint.
+Your doctor may have you wear a splint at night to keep the affected finger in an extended position for up to six weeks.
+The splint helps rest the tendon.
 Splinting also helps prevent you from curling your fingers into a fist while sleeping, which can make it painful to move your fingers in the morning.

 - Stretching exercises.
 Your doctor may also suggest gentle exercises to help maintain mobility in your finger.